MindsEye: Development and release

 Build a Rocket Boy has released multiple patches after launch in order to fix some of the worst performance issues reported by players.
 Following the game's negative reception and reports of refunds, it was reported that Build a Rocket Boy had begun the redundancy process, where over 100 employees could be affected.
 By July 2025, nearly 300 employees received "at-risk of redundancy" emails.
-On 10 October, several current and former Build a Rocket Boy developers posted a open letter criticising the studio's leadership, with claims of a toxic workplace and mistreatment of staff by the studio executives.
+On 10 October, several current and former Build a Rocket Boy developers posted an open letter criticising the studio's leadership, with claims of a toxic workplace and mistreatment of staff by the studio executives.
 Developers demanded a public apology from Benzies and co-CEO Mark Gerhard, as well as proper compensation for the laid-off employees.
 Later the same day, the Independent Workers' Union of Great Britain (IWGB) sued Build a Rocket Boy for mishandling layoffs.

+Gerhard made claims in a Q&A on Discord that the negative pre-release reception was part of a paid campaign by a third-party to make a "concerted effort to trash the game and the studio".
+However, IO Interactive's CEO Hakan Abrak would later dismiss Gerhard's claims.

+In March 2026, IO Interactive announced that it had ended its publishing collaboration on the game.
+The planned crossover DLC with Hitman was also cancelled as a result.
+Gerhard has said the game's first major update, "Blacklisted", contains evidence of the alleged sabotage.
+It was released on April 28, 2026.
+The story update is a reworked Hitman DLC, now using a new protagonist, skilled assassin Julia Black.